-Galvanizing is highly sustainable and produces minimal waste, as any zinc which does not instantly form a coating on the metal remains in the galvanizing bath for re-use.
-This is due to the metal’s non-ferrous properties, which makes it indefinitely recyclable without loss of physical or chemical properties.
+Galvanizing is highly sustainable and produces minimal waste - any zinc that does not instantly form a coating on the metal remains in the galvanizing bath for re-use.
+The non-ferrous properties of the metal make it indefinitely recyclable without loss of physical or chemical properties.